-The Bye-laws prescribe that every trader/licenser must have weights and measurements to weigh at least one quintal.
-Other small weights upto 100 kg.
-And one litre are essential for a trader.
+The bye-laws prescribe that every trader/licensee must have weight and measurements to weigh at least one quintal.
+Other small weights upto 100 kg. and one litre is essential for trader.

-6) Market Charges
+6. Market Charges

-Market functionaries such as trader Adatya, dalal, weighman, surveyor, cartman, etc have to charge their rates in accordance with the provisions in the Bye-laws.
-The market prescribes the rates of commission, dalali, weighing charges, hamali, godown rent, sieving and grading charges, etc. per quintal or number.
+Market functionaries such as trader, adatya, dalal, weighman, surveyor, cartman, etc. have to charge their rates in accordance with provisions in the bye-laws.
+The market prescribes the rates of commission, dalali, weighing charges, hamali, godown rent, sieving and grading charges, etc. Per quintal or number.
 The market functionary is prohibited from charging more than the rates fixed.

-7) Administration
+7. Administration